Icefin/3DCharacterAnimEngine/README.md

 - Phong Lighting Model + (Shadowing, Ambient Occlusion) -> Acceptable
 3. Simple Cloth Simulation with Collider Cube && Sphere
 - Collision Detection && Resolution System is required
-- What's the best way to detect collision between Mesh && Primitives
+- Optimization is required from now......

 4. Simple Cloth Simulation with Character
 - Position Based Dynamics comes here
-- How to simplify character with collider?
+- How to simplify character with collider? -> Simplify Bones with OBB or Cylinder

 5. Complex Cloth Simulation with Character
 - Import .obj asset